 Even as a child I was a restless soul.
 I loved to wander off to other parts of the town to explore and discover new fascinating areas.
 My poor mother would go insane with worry.
 I was often in trouble for arriving home late and not being very clear about where I had been.
 There was no explaining to my angry mother that the nomad in me was in control.
 Today I confess that after all these years, the same Nomad continues to rule my life!

 My parents would take me to different parts of England for our holidays (visiting the continent still wasn't an option).
 I loved those trips, but the real highlight came when my aunt and uncle decided to take me to Ireland.
 (I will add here that my Mother was an Irish lass.)
 We were going to stay on my uncle's sister's farm.
 Boarding the night ferry at Holyhead, I thought I had died and gone to heaven.
 I was a nine-year-old crossing the sea for the first time.

 I can still remember those hot lazy summer days riding the donkey on my Aunt's farm.
 The fascination of watching the milking of the cows and tentatively feeding the turkeys to be fattened up for Christmas.
 Often, I didn’t return home until the fading light of the day.
 Waiting for me would be the delicious Irish stew accompanied by chunks of soda bread and new potatoes topped with butter.

 It was a simple life, but I loved every minute of my stay.

 Ireland is a breath-taking country and should be on your bucket list.

-Due to that first visit to Spain my life changed radically.
-Strangely enough for many reasons my life continues to change even now.
+Due to that first visit to Spain, my life changed radically.
+Strangely enough for many reasons my life continues to do so even now.